 Clarity is often a concern when using shrink wrap.
 For retail display people typically desire a film with high clarity.
 The high clarity allows consumers to view the product clearly prior to purchase.
 The overall clarity of a shrink wrap film is determined by thickness and composition.

 The thicker the film, the more haze the film often has.
 Different types of shrink film have different clarity levels as well.
-See the film clarity descriptions and image below for better understanding of shrink wrap clarity.
+See the film clarity descriptions and image below for a better understanding of shrink wrap clarity.

 Polyethylene and Polypropylene Shrink Wrap - Often thicker film with moderate to high film haze.
 Both are often available in 2-10 mil thicknesses.
 Thicker film in excess of 4 mils is often opaque with no clarity.